Archdiocese of Milwaukee: Sexual abuse scandal

 A 2003 report released by the Wisconsin Senate listed 58 priests from the Archdiocese of Milwaukee with credible accusations of sexual abuse of children.
 In the report, Archbishop Weakland admitted allowing priests guilty of child sex abuse to continue in ministry without warning parishioners or alerting the police.
 Weakland stated in his 2009 autobiography that in the early years of the sexual abuse scandal, he did not understand that child sexual abuse was a crime.

 In July 2011, the archdiocese launched "a national advertising campaign to notify sex abuse victims of their deadline to file claims.
 As of early 2012, approximately 550 people were asking for restitution for alleged sexual abuse by clergy in the archdiocese.
 It paid financial settlements to claimants funded "through various sources, including insurance, loans and the sale of property", and funds were set aside to pay for therapy.

-In June 2012, it was revealed that Dolan "authorized payments of as much as $20,000 to sexually abusive priests as an incentive for them to agree to dismissal from the priesthood when he was the archbishop of Milwaukee" and that "the archdiocese did make such payments... thereby allowing the church to remove them from the payroll."

 In March 2019, the archdiocese announced that it would remove the names of Cousins and Weakland from buildings in the archdiocese due to their poor handling of sex abuse cases.
-The archdiocese in June 2021 announced that it would only cooperate with an investigation by Wisconsin Attorney General Josh Kaul as far as sexual abuse allegations against living priests.
-Archbishop Listecki refused to participate in investigations of deceased priests, terming it anti-Catholic bigotry.

 Demographics

-As of 2017, the Archdiocese of Milwaukee had a membership of 591,890 Catholics in 198 parishes, representing the most heavily Catholic region of the state.
-There were 322 diocesan priests, 370 religious priests, and 147 permanent deacons.
-The religious orders included 82 brothers and 994 women religious.

 The archdiocese houses one provincial seminary (St. Francis de Sales Seminary).
 As of 2025, it had an enrollment of 89 seminarians.
 It oversees 94 elementary schools, 13 high schools, and five colleges and universities.
 Also included in the archdiocese are 12 Catholic hospitals and nine Catholic cemeteries.